Facebook separates Workplace from its main site

 The client was Walmart and the company is just one of the many businesses that have signed up for Workplace by Facebook which allows employees to interact with one another using the same tools they are familiar with from the social network.
 According to Facebook, the service is currently used by 30,000 organisations including Starbucks and Chevron.

-After social network's recent security breach was disclosed, Codorniou worked quickly to personally inform Workplace's customers that steps were being taken to further separate the enterprise-focused service from its consumer offering.
-Facebook is planning to give Workplace its own domain separate from Facebook's main site.
+After the social network's recent security breach was disclosed, Codorniou worked quickly to personally inform Workplace's customers that steps were being taken to further separate the enterprise-focused service from its consumer offering.

 New domain same product

+Customers had previously expressed concerns over the fact that the enterprise tool is hosted on the same domain as Facebook's consumer business and the move will likely appease these concerns.

-Product manager for Workplace by Facebook, Luke Taylor explained the decision to separate the enterprise and consumer businesses to CNBC, saying:
+Product manager for Workplace by Facebook, Luke Taylor explained the decision to separate the businesses to CNBC, saying:

 “We have been in a position where even though we are separate from them, it’s a bit difficult to have that story when we are hosted on the Facebook.com domain.
 This is something that we want to do from a brand point of view but also something that I think gives our customers more trust in the product itself.